wasmerio/wasmer/docs/migration_to_3.0.0.md

 let instance = Instance::new(&mut store, &module, &import_object).expect("Could not instantiate module.");
 ```

-For WASI, don't forget to initialize it
+For WASI, don't forget to initialize the `WasiEnv` (it will import the memory)

 ```rust
 let mut wasi_env = WasiState::new("hello").finalize()?;